Fatou Kanteh

-Fatoumata Kanteh (born 8 May 1997), also known as Fatou, is a professional footballer who plays as a midfielder or forward for Liga F club Sevilla.
+Fatoumata Kanteh i Cham (born 8 May 1997), also known as Fatou, is a professional footballer who plays as a midfielder or forward for Liga F club Sevilla.
 Born in Spain, she represents The Gambia at international level.
 She also plays for the unaffiliated Catalonia national team.

 Club career

 Kanteh has played for UE Porqueres, EdF Logroño and Sporting Huelva in Spain.
 She appeared in the professional 2021–22 Primera División for the latter.

 International career

 Born in Spain, Kanteh is of Gambian and Senegalese descent.
 On 25 October 2021, she made her senior debut for Gambia.
 On 9 February 2022, she was called up by Gambia for the 2022 Africa Women Cup of Nations qualification (second round).